History of the Clinic

 Hi, my name is Bronwyn and I have been a part of the MVC team for the last 34 years, both as a Nurse and Receptionist.
 I live local with 2 grown children and 2 beautiful grandkids.

 My passion has always been all things feathered and I like to be known as the bird nerd!
 I have many varieties of birds which include Finches, Canaries, Doves, Quails, Guinea Fowl and of course Chooks, which keeps me very busy!
 I also have a dog and cat and a large collection of Tropical Fish, which some people may not know about me!
 Looking forward to meeting you at Reception!

 I started volunteering at the Vet Clinic on the 15th of February 2013 and have attained Certificate II Animal Studies, Certificate III Companion Animals, Qualified Dog Groomer and Certificate IV in Veterinary Nursing.

-In May 2014, I attended a 4 week hands on course at the Victorian College of Dog Grooming, which encouraged me to start my own business within the Dog Grooming Industry, my business name is “Pets with Pawsonality” My salon is located at Dunbible which is about 10 minutes outside of Murwillumbah.
-I am the Groomer thursday fortnightly here at the clinic.
+In May 2014, I attended a 4 week hands on course at the Victorian College of Dog Grooming, which encouraged me to start my own business within the Dog Grooming Industry, my business name is “Pets with Pawsonality”.
+My salon is located at Dunbible which is about 10 minutes outside of Murwillumbah.
+I am the Groomer on Thursdays fortnightly here at the clinic.

 From a very young age and growing up on a farm with all types of animals big and small.
 I have always loved their company and being around them.
 I wanted to become involved in caring for them, to pass on my knowledge of animal health and to help improve your pet’s lives, by having your dog groomed, it’s important to keep your best friend’s coat and skin clean and healthy.